Jada Pinkett On Will Smith Swinging Rumors, ‘Aunt Viv’s Infamous Oscars Diss, And Kylie Jenner Dating Her Son

 Later on, during a game of “Plead The Fifth,” Andy Cohen hit her with a round of three really personal questions.
 He started off by asking Jada which movie of Will Smith’s she disliked the most, which she candidly replied, “Bagger Vance.”

-Next, Andy Cohen asked Jada about Kylie Jenner’s rumored past relationship with her son, Jaden, bringing up the fact that they claimed to friends but used to be spotted holding hands
+Next, Andy Cohen asked Jada about Kylie Jenner’s rumored past relationship with her son, Jaden, bringing up the fact that they claimed to friends, but used to be spotted holding hands.

 “Tell the truth, did they ever really date?” he asked.